 When patients cross over to “the other side,” they often encounter an overwhelmingly loving white light.

 A significant percentage of near-death experience patients describe this light as loving, affirming, affectionate, and finally as, compassionate.

 The transphysical form feels absorbed by this loving light while still keeping its own identity.

 The following case resembles hundreds of others reported in longitudinal peer-reviewed studies:

 I became very weak, and I fell down.
 I began to feel a sort of drifting, a movement of my real being in and out of my body, and to hear beautiful music.
 I floated on down the hall and out the door onto the screened-in porch.
 There, it almost seemed that clouds, a pink mist really, began to gather around me, and then I floated right straight on through the screen, just as though it weren’t there, and up into this pure crystal clear light, an illuminating white light.

-As Catholics, it is possible to point to scientific data on near death experiences as further evidence for a transcendent soul, the glorified body described by St. Paul, and for God’s unconditional love.
+As Catholics, it is possible to point to scientific data on near-death experiences as further evidence for a transcendent soul, the glorified body described by St. Paul, and God’s unconditional love.